Streetwise (1998 film): Plot

 Since "streetlife" is what Donte knows best, he wants to leave the 'nickel and dimes' dealings and use his street knowledge to maximize their presence beyond their neighborhood and into other profitable neighborhoods in the city (including Raymond's lucrative territories in Northwest, D.C.)
-Donte is irritated by outsiders like Raymond (Sidney Burston), a drug lord who comes into their neighborhood and make millions of dollars selling crack off of their street corners.
-Donte convinces Eric and Loco that it's time to go big and expand their footprint into Raymond's territory.
+Donte is irritated by outsiders like Raymond, a drug lord who comes into their neighborhood and make millions of dollars selling crack off of their street corners.
+Donte convinces Eric and Loco that it is time to go big and expand their footprint into Raymond's territory.

 In time, Donte has an unexpected run-in at a crack-house with Raymond's girlfriend Tiffany (an all-girl's prep school educated drug-addict).
 She came looking for cocaine, since Raymond refused to give her any.
 Donte offers to provide her cocaine in exchange for sex, which she agrees.
 After sex, Donte tries to get inside information of Raymond's drug operation.
 Tiffany instead gives up Raymond's daily whereabouts, including the weekly haircuts every Wednesday at 10:00 AM at Charlie's barbershop.

 Donte uses the information to attempt an assassination of Raymond.
 Donte and Loco go to kill Raymond at the barbershop.
 However, they mistakenly kill the wrong person.
 Raymond (who was in the backroom witnessing) recognized Donte and immediately plans retaliation for "The Walker Boys".
-Members of his crew kidnap Michael and bring him to Raymond, where he's executed.
+Members of his crew kidnap Michael and bring him to Raymond, where he is executed.
 This enrages Donte and Eric as they seek vengeance against Raymond, which climaxes into an all-out bloody street war between Donte, Raymond, and other neighborhood rivals.